What can you do with a CDL? 12 jobs ideas for CDL holders

 6. Livestock truck driver.

 Livestock truck drivers move animals from one location to another using a large trailer.
+These drivers have the added responsibility of sanitizing the trailer after each load, making this a specialty position that usually comes with higher pay.

 7. Car hauling truck driver.

 These truck drivers transport smaller vehicles to and from different locations using a car hauling trailer.
+This job demands a high level of precision, especially during the loading and unloading process, since the drivers handle such expensive cargo.

 What kind of driving jobs are available to Class B CDL holders?